 Accreditation Decisions.
-After reviewing and discussing the recommendation of an accreditation site visit team, the Committee on Accreditation makes a decision about the accreditation of educator preparation at the institution.
+After reviewing and discussing the recommendation of a site visit team, the Committee on Accreditation makes a decision about the accreditation of educator preparation at the institution.
 The Committee makes one of three decisions pertaining to each institution: Accreditation, Accreditation with Stipulations, or Denial of Accreditation.
-The Accreditation decision is posted on the Commission's website along with the final report.
-Additionally, The Committee's Annual Accreditation Report summarizes these decisions.
+The Accreditation decision is posted on the Commission's website along with the final report of the site visit team.
+Additionally, the Committee's Annual Accreditation Report to the Commission summarizes these decisions.

 Required Follow Up.
-The Committee on Accreditation may grant accreditation to an institution, but also require follow up for either of one or more programs or of the institution as a unit.
-The institution's required follow up will be documented in reports submitted to the Committee on Accreditation.
+The Committee may require follow up activities for one or more programs or for the institution as a unit.
+The institution's required follow up will be documented in in formal correspondence informing the institution of the Committee’s decisions.

-4. Accreditation with Stipulations.
-The Committee on Accreditation allows an institution one year to address all stipulations or to discontinue a deficient program(s).
-The Committee on Accreditation has the discretion to grant an institution Accreditation with Stipulations that calls for closing a program with severe deficiencies.
+4. Accreditation Stipulations.
+The Committee allows an institution one year to address all stipulations except for those related to preconditions which require prompt attention.
+The Committee has the discretion to grant an institution Accreditation with Stipulations that calls for closing a program with severe deficiencies.
 The Committee may require additional progress reports beyond one year even if stipulations have been removed.
-The Committee on Accreditation has discretion to allow an institution additional time to address issues.
+The Committee has discretion to allow an institution additional time to address issues.
 An additional period to remedy severe deficiencies may be granted by the Committee on Accreditation if the Committee determines that (a) substantial progress has been made, and/or (b) special circumstances described by the institution justify a delay.
-The Committee also determines how the institution's/program sponsor’s response to adopted stipulations is to be reviewed up to and including a second site visit for this purpose.
+The Committee also determines how the institution's response to adopted stipulations is to be reviewed up to and including a second site visit for this purpose.
 Failure to address all stipulations may result in the denial of accreditation to the entire institution.
 The Committee has the authority to decide that an institution should host its next site visit sooner than seven years.
 In cases where the institution has significant stipulations it has addressed and the Committee wants to continue to monitor its progress, the Committee may require a site visit in 2, 3, or 4 years instead of the 7 years.

 D. Appeals

 Appeals to the Committee on Accreditation.
 Within thirty days after an accreditation site visit, the institution may submit evidence to the Committee on Accreditation that the site visit team demonstrated bias or acted arbitrarily or capriciously or contrary to the policies of this Framework or the procedural guidelines of the Committee on Accreditation.
-(Note: Information related to the quality of a program or the education unit that was not previously provided to the accreditation site visit team may not be considered by the Committee on Accreditation.)
+(Note: Information related to the quality of a program or the education unit that was not previously provided to the site visit team may not be considered by the Committee on Accreditation.)
 The appeal will be addressed at the next regularly-scheduled meeting of the Committee on Accreditation.
 The Committee on Accreditation may use this evidence to make a different decision than was recommended by the site visit team.
 If the Committee on Accreditation makes such a decision, the leader of the site visit team may file a dissent with the Commission.
 If the Committee on Accreditation decides that an incorrect judgment was made by a team and that the result leaves some doubt about the most appropriate decision to be made, the Committee on Accreditation may assign a new site visit team to visit the institution and provide a recommendation on its accreditation.